skupperproject/refdog/README.md

 * **`consoleUser`**

-  The console username when using internal authentication.
+  The console username when using `internal` authentication.

   _Type_: String\
   _Default_: `admin`

 * **`consolePassword`**

-  The console password when using internal authentication.
+  The console password when using `internal` authentication.
+  If not set, a random password is generated.

   _Type_: String\
   _Default_: *Generated*